Leaderboard

 Showing content with the highest reputation on 04/19/2024 in all areas

-First full match I have seen in a while.
+2. First full match I have seen in a while.
 I thought we were the better team by far, At least 4 or 5 times hitting the woodwork , and Raith keeper was outstanding throughout.
 A real sickener to lose that, but strangely I feel fairly confident that we can stay up without the help from other results.
-Call me a happy clapper if you like, but I thought we were really good tonight and really unlucky to lose a match we could have won by a handful of goals Onwards and upwards3 points
+Call me a happy clapper if you like, but I thought we were really good tonight and really unlucky to lose a match we could have won by a handful of goals Onwards and upwards

 3 points

-Can’t believe we lost that, which is a phrase I’ve uttered too many times this season.
+4. Can’t believe we lost that, which is a phrase I’ve uttered too many times this season.
 Of our 14 defeats, our heaviest was 2-0 and the other 13 were by just one goal.
 So many of them came down to one defensive lapse or missed chances at the other end.
-Raith’s keeper made some great saves tonight but we also should’ve buried some of our chances.2 points
+Raith’s keeper made some great saves tonight but we also should’ve buried some of our chances.

 2 points